odinuv/web/slides/database-design/slides.md

 ![ERD Legend](/articles/sql-join/erd-legend.svg)

-- Classic diagram contains entities and relationships.
+- The classic diagram contains entities and relationships.
 - Some relationships may lead to new tables.
-- Crow's foot diagram contains definitions of individual tables.
+- The crow's foot diagram contains definitions of individual tables.
 </section>

 <section markdown='1'>
 ## Checkpoint
 - What is the difference between relation and relationship?
-- Is it possible to replace ER modelling by object oriented modelling?
+- Is it possible to replace ER modelling with object oriented modelling?
 - If a database is in 3.
 NF, can it be used in an application?
 - What are possible cardinality ratios?
-- When is it practical to store date as three columns (day, month, year)?
+- When is it practical to store a date as three columns (day, month, year)?
 - What is optionality and when is it important?
 - Is it possible to determine cardinality unambiguously?
 - When is it necessary to create a table for a relationship?
 - Why is redundancy unwanted in the database?
-- Is it necessary to split date to maintain atomicity?
+- Is it necessary to split a date to maintain atomicity?
 </section>